huggingface/huggingface_hub/docs/sagemaker/train.md

 ## Training Output Management

 If `output_dir` in the `TrainingArguments` is set to '/opt/ml/model' the Trainer saves all training artifacts, including logs, checkpoints, and models.
 Amazon SageMaker archives the whole '/opt/ml/model' directory as `model.tar.gz` and uploads it at the end of the training job to Amazon S3.
 Depending on your Hyperparameters and `TrainingArguments` this could lead to a large artifact (> 5GB), which can slow down deployment for Amazon SageMaker Inference.
+You can control how checkpoints, logs, and artifacts are saved by customization the [TrainingArguments](https://huggingface.co/docs/transformers/master/en/main_classes/trainer#transformers.TrainingArguments).
+For example by providing `save_total_limit` as `TrainingArgument` you can control the limit of the total amount of checkpoints.
+Deletes the older checkpoints in `output_dir` if new ones are saved and the maximum limit is reached.

 If you want to persist checkpoints to Amazon S3 while saving only the final model in the `model.tar.gz` final training artifact, you can point Hugging Face Trainer’s `output_dir` to `/opt/ml/checkpoints` and at the end of your script save a specific model to the model location with `trainer.save_model(/opt/ml/model)`